Ever heard or come across a dwarf German shepherd? Hold on to your answer.

 - Heart issues

-Do you know that your fully grown German has the same knowledge like a 2 year old toddler?
+Fun fact – Do you know that your fully grown German has the same knowledge as a 2-year-old toddler?

 Health Issues Associated With German shepherd Dog Dwarfism

 - Arthritis- mainly occurs due to the un-proportional distribution of weight

 - Osteochrondodysplasia (quite a mouthful word), but this disorder affects the bone’s bone’s normal development and the cartilages.